AndresArturo/goeuro-dev-test/README.md

 ![Class diagram](/classes.png)

 ### Configuration File
 The program is executed as requested by passing the city name to query as a parameter.
-Besides that, a configuration file with the name `dev-test.conf` may be created to change some behaviours as it's self-explained in its structure:
+Furthermore, a configuration file with the name `dev-test.conf` may be created to change some behaviours as it's self-explained in its structure:
 ```
 #API endpoint to query
 API_URL=http://api.goeuro.com/api/v2/position/suggest/en/